SiddharthGC/IPL-Player-Performance-Predictor/README.md

 A player performance predictor that uses the Find-S algorithm.
 Built as a part of my Machine Learning coursework.

 The two CSV files in the repo contain data sourced from Kaggle.
-I used the python library pandas to do the data pre-processing.
+I used the python library pandas to do all the data pre-processing.
 You can find the dataset here: https://www.kaggle.com/manasgarg/ipl

 The criteria for "a good IPL performance" in my opinion is as follows: